Niranjana60/Guru99-Banking-Application-Manual-Project/README.md

 **Overview**

-The Guru99 Bank project aims to provide net banking facility to its customers
+The Guru99 Bank project aims to provide net banking facility to its customers.

+I did this project to get hands on experience in Banking application.It was like a virtual learning experience where everyday tasks are assigned.
+It was a great learning experience

 Scope-Functional testing & external interfaces are in scope and needs to be tested.
 The banking site will be only compatible with chrome version 27 and above.